RadicalZephyr/coming-back-to-yourself/grounding-exercises.md

 Basically, learning to recognize when you are dissociated or integrated is about learning more about yourself and how _you_ function.
-Try not to be judgmental or cruel to yourself while exploring how you function.
-Instead, try to cultivate simple curiosity, and a process of discovery.
+Try not to be judgmental or cruel to yourself.
+Instead, try to cultivate simple curiosity, and a process of discovery while you explore how you specifically work.

 ## Maintenance